UNESCO Site and Ancient HistoryLima

-Lima's history predates the colonial presence in the country.
-In the north, visit the city of Caral, considered the most ancient city in the Americas, and to the south is the archaeological complex of Pachacamac.
-Spanish conquistadores established the Viceroyalty of Peru in Lima in 1542, and began building significant churches, monasteries, mansions and balconies in the city.
-The arrival of modernity didn’t impact the historic center, which is recognized as a World Heritage Site.
-Join one of our excursions to enjoy art museums, archaeological sites, beaches, the boardwalk and experience the exquisite cuisine that gives Peru’s capital its unique personality.
+Lima's history predates the colonial presence in Peru.
+North of Lima, visit the city of Caral, considered the most ancient city in the Americas.
+South of Lima is the historic complex of Pachacamac.
+Lima is where Spanish conquistadores established the Viceroyalty of Peru in 1542 and began building significant churches, monasteries and mansions with beautiful balconies in the city.
+The arrival of modernity didn’t transform Lima’s historic center, which is recognized as a UNESCO World Heritage site.
+Join one of our excursions to see museums with great works of art, archaeological sites, beaches, and the boardwalk, and experience the exquisite cuisine that gives Peru’s capital its unique personality.
 Explore the city on your own before spending the night in a hotel.